The Theory Test

 The theory test consists of multiple choice questions and a hazard perception test which must be passed together.

 You have 57 minutes to answer 50 multiple-choice questions.
 The possible answers to each question are displayed on a computer screen.
 Three of the questions are about a short video which you will be able to watch as many times as you like during the test.
+The pass mark is 43 out of 50.

 These questions are based on the Highway Code, Know your traffic signs and Driving the essential skills.

-You can have a break of up to 3 minutes before the hazard perception test starts.
+After you have answered the theory questions you can have a break of up to 3 minutes before the hazard perception test starts.

 A developing hazard is something that would cause you to take action.
 For example, change speed or direction.
 You can score up to 5 points for each developing hazard.
 You only get one attempt at each clip.
 You cannot review or change your responses.
+The pass mark is 44 out of 75.

 Further information to help you can be found on Learn to drive a car: step by step or Safe Driving for Life.
 There are lots of resources for you to research.
 I will also provide you with as much support as you need to prepare for your theory test.